Your cart is empty!

 A message to our Veterans and their loved ones…

-Know that you are not alone.
+Grateful Americans wants you to know you are NOT alone.
 You do not have to continue to carry the burdens of war by yourself.
-There are Warrior Groups across the country.
-The PTSD Foundation of America and Camp Hope are here to help.
-Camp Hope offers a PTSD recovery program in which veterans attend group lessons and support sessions with other combat veterans; conduct individual mentoring sessions with certified combat trauma mentors; and participate in off-site small group interaction activities to assist in their personal healing.
-The veteran's families are involved throughout the counseling and recovery processes.
+There are Warrior Groups across the country meeting daily ran by other Veterans waiting to support you.
+The PTSD Foundation of America and Camp Hope are available to take your call 24 hours a day, 7 days a week.
+Camp Hope offers a program of recovery in which Veterans receive support from other combat veterans while healing from the unseen wounds of war.
+Combat Veterans in these programs conduct individual mentoring sessions, group warrior meetings with certified combat Veteran trauma mentors; and participate in off-site small group interaction activities to assist in their personal healing.
+The Veteran's family is involved and supported as well throughout the recovery process not only for their Veteran but through a Family Group Program offered to them as well.

 "Army OneSource" is a single web portal providing important, credible and up-to-date information in one location for Army Soldiers and Family Members to access at any time of day, regardless of component or geographical location.